aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/programming-with-documents-in-ruby/working-with-document-in-ruby/_index.md

 ﻿---
-title: Working With Document in Ruby – Aspose.Words for Java
+title: Working With Document in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Working With Document in Ruby
 linktitle: Working With Document in Ruby
 description: "Working with Document using Ruby."